open-dxp/data-hub-bundle/doc/10_GraphQL/01_Configuration/02_Schema_Settings.md

 :::caution

-Be aware that a Data Object deleted from an endpoint will be definitively deleted of Pimcore.
+Be aware that a Data Object deleted from an endpoint will be definitively deleted of OpenDxp.

 :::